2rude/Autostitch/README.md

 let selectedFont = "Courier New";
 ```
 Change to `"Comic Sans MS"`, `"Cool Font"`, etc. Note: **Autofit works best with Courier New**.

+### Advanced Customization

+There’s more, but I’m not writing a novel for an audience of one.

+If you end up using the crap out of this and want access to deeper customization options (like annotation presets, region/newspaper templates, etc.), let me know — I’ll write the **Advanced Customization** section when someone actually wants it.

+---

+## 12. Disclaimer

+I made this tool to help me organize family history articles.
+It works well.
+Maybe too well.

+So here’s the deal: **If you use AutoStitch for anything shady, illegal, or just plain weird... that’s on you, not me.**

+Use your judgment.
+Use it for good.
+Preferably with snacks.